-You’ll need to complete and return form GD56 Application for registration for Gaming Duty to HM Revenue and Customs (HMRC) at least 14 days before you start to provide gaming.
+If you’re registering a company, sole proprietorship or unincorprated body you’ll need to complete and send form GD56 Application for registration for Gaming Duty to HMRC at least 14 days before you start to provide gaming.

-If you want to register as a group you’ll need to complete form GD60 Application for group treatment for gaming duty, which you must return at least 90 days before you want to be treated as a group.
+If you want to register as a group you’ll also need to complete form GD60 Application for group treatment for gaming duty.
+You must send this form to HMRC at least 90 days before you want to be treated as a group.

 Returns and payments

-You’ll have to make 2 returns and payments in each 6 month accounting period.
+You’ll have to make a return and payment for each 6 month accounting period.

-When your accounting period ends you’ll need to calculate the actual Gaming Duty due for the whole period using form GD95.
-You should deduct any payment you’ve made on account and pay the balance.
+When your accounting period ends you’ll need to calculate the Gaming Duty due for the period using form GD95.

 You must pay your Gaming Duty within one month of the end of the accounting period.